EUMETNET/meteogate-documentation/docs/3-publishing-data.md

   - Managed data requests and data flow e.g., authorization, access control, and rate limiting
   - Collection of insights on data requests and access​.

-Read more about the MeteoGate API Gateway features on [MeteoGate Architecture](https://eumetnet.github.io/meteogate-documentation/technical-architecture/) and GitHub _link TBA_
+Read more about the MeteoGate API Gateway features on [MeteoGate Architecture](https://eumetnet.github.io/meteogate-documentation/technical-architecture).

 This pattern is appropriate for the following situations​: